Adult Day Health Participants’ Bill of Rights

 The right to access all records within 24 hours and to purchase copies of the record within 2 business days.

 The right to request a list of where your health information has been released.

 The right to request that your health information to be restricted from certain uses or disclosures.

 The right to file a complaint with the Department of Health and Human Services.

 Notification through the “Notice of Privacy and Practices” of how your information will be used and your rights under HIPAA.

 You are entitled to a full copy of your rights under HIPAA.
 To request a copy, please contact the program director.

 USDA Non-Discrimination Statement

 The Child & Adult Care Food Program (CACFP) is a federally funded program which requires the inclusion of the complete USDA non-discrimination statement, or inclusion of the short version of the nondiscrimination statement, on all program forms and informational materials.
 The purpose of the statement is to inform applicants, participants, and potentially eligible persons of the program availability, program rights and responsibilities, the policy of non-discrimination, and the procedure for filing a complaint.

 The full non-discrimination statement must be used in its’ entirety and in print size no smaller than the material’s text font.
+The statement must be presented in the same format (using the same spacing) as below.
 The usage requirements in FNS Instruction 113-1 have not changed-only the verbiage.
-If the material is too small to permit the full statement to be included, the material will at a minimum include the statement, in print size no smaller than the material’s text font, that “USDA is an equal opportunity provider and employer”.
+If the material is too small to permit the full statement to be included, the material will at a minimum include the statement, in print size no smaller than the material’s text font, that “This institution is an equal opportunity provider.”
 Please note that the use of the shorter version is the exception, not the rule.